 Yes, this is complicated.
 It takes participation and thorough education about dogs.
 It costs money to keep dogs for several months rather than placing them at nine weeks.
 But, here's the deal: I want my dogs to be safe and successful.
 There is an LGD study out there that lists their "cull" rate at 30%.
 I have placed close to 100 puppies; my success rate is 98%.
 I am proud of the work we do on this ranch with our Maremmas.

 The process for selecting a breeder to work with, if you are shopping for a pup, is complex as well.
 People are complicated individuals.
 Further, the buyer likely has a specific need that he/she hopes a dog can fulfill.
 This aspect of matching pups with a new owner is absolutely as relevant to consider as the needs of the dog are.

-Much conversation should happen between breeder and buyer before a purchase, or sale, happens.
+Much conversation should happen between the breeder and buyer before a purchase, or sale happens.
 But all too often, the "voice" of the dog is not heard or is not well understood, and sometimes the dog's needs are not even considered.
 I worry about those dogs.
-Through education of both breeders and buyers I hope the statistic of the high rate of failure for LGDs can shift; with my own pups I can be very proactive in this effort.
+Through education of both breeders and buyers, I hope the statistic of the high rate of failure for LGDs can shift; with my own pups, I can be very proactive in this effort.